ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

    cross-connections on nodes S31 and S33 while PNC2 sets up ODU2
    cross-connections on nodes S15 and S18 as well as the \[ETH -> (ODU2)] and \[(ODU2) -> ETH] adaptation functions in node S18, as
-   shown in {{epl-description}}.
+   shown in {{evpl-description}}.
 PNC2 also configures the 10GE link on the S18-R8 multi-function access link.

 {: #epl-domain1-analysis}